-This was the first webinar in the POLIS Water Sustainability Project's 2013/2014 Creating a Blue Dialogue webinar series.
-It was presented in partnership with the Canadian Freshwater Alliance with support from the Canadian Water Network.
+This is the fourth webinar in the POLIS Water Sustainability Project's 2012/2013 Creating a Blue Dialogue webinar series.
+View archived webinars from past seasons.

 Problem-solving ways to adapt to water scarcity is becoming an increasingly real issue, both globally and in North America.
 However, this problem‐solving is often challenged—and sometimes even halted—when legal entitlements (or “rights”) to water are exerted.
 Legal entitlements can undermine attempts at progressive water management approaches that, for example, address increased water scarcity due to over-allocation or a changing climate.
 In this webinar, the guest speakers will discuss how our historic reliance on individual “rights” to water is, in fact, often at odds with the on-the-ground responses of licence holders to water scarcity: when faced with scarcity, licence holders will frequently forego their legal entitlements in favour of negotiated, local solutions in their watershed.
 Using the Klamath Basin Agreements of 2010 as an example of a recent, complex and comprehensive approach to resolving problems with water scarcity, the speakers will discuss the gap between on-the-ground practice and legal concept in theory.

 For more information, including pre-webinar reading material, visit the POLIS Water Sustainability Project website.